 Minutely detailed early Northern Renaissance paintings by artists such as Jan van Eyck, intimate Dutch genre scenes, monumental canvases by Italian masters of the seventeenth century and, most famously, Raphael’s ‘Sistine Madonna’ with its two cheeky putti leaning out of the frame and inviting the viewer to adore the Virgin and Christ child.

 Paintings in the Zwinger

 My special highlights from the Zwinger were the superlative collection of paintings by Cranach the Elder and his son, the Younger, in the Gemäldegalerie Alte Meister, the Türckische Cammer (Turkish Room) in the Rüstkammer and the Böttger brown stoneware in the Porzellansammlung.

-This exquisite material was one Johan Böttger’s steps towards unlocking the secret of producing true, hard-paste white porcelain at Dresden in the early eighteenth century for his patron-gaoler, Augustus the Strong.
+This exquisite material was one Johan Böttger’s steps towards unlocking the secret of producing true, hard-paste white porcelain at Dresden in the early eighteenth century for his patron-jailer, Augustus the Strong.

 Augustus had conceived an obsession for porcelain and imprisoned poor Böttger until he was successful in discovering its manufacture, following which the world-famous Meissen factory was founded in 1710.

 I was entranced by the luster of Böttger ware’s polished surface and the depth of its shades of red and brown.
 Images do these pieces little justice, whose subtle beauty can only really be appreciated at close quarters.